charlycou/demo-S3-rdatadev-042025/README.md

     - from your local system to a bucket,
     - or between two buckets.
 - Delete a file with the `mc rm` command.
-- Delete a bucket with the `mc  command.
+- Delete a bucket with the `mc rb`  command.

 Check out the full capabilities of the mc client commands here: https://min.io/docs/minio/linux/reference/minio-mc/mc-rm.html